 - Drugs to reduce blood pressure and halt preterm labor

 - Premature babies

 If you live in the U.S. you may think you have access to a lot of good nutritious foods.
 Well you are right.
 Most Americans do.
 But even those who have access to good food, may not be eating enough calories and protein to fully nourish their body and their baby.
+They may not be choosing foods wisely.
 Many of the above pregnancy complications have serious risks, including death.
-Now isn’t that serious enough to pay attention to what you eat in pregnancy?

 CHANGE YOUR DIET